Text and images by Lindsey Johnson for Design Mom.

 I love walking by a vase of freesia.
 It reminds me of being someplace warm and sunny, preferably tropical, with the breeze blowing through my hair.
 Roses remind me of my great-grandmother’s rose garden and her gorgeous Peace Roses the size of small dinner plates.
 Hydrangeas bring back fond memories of my time living on the East Coast.
 Then there are peonies.
 My maternal grandmother had so many growing in her garden.
 They are cheerful and happy and make me think of summer and bare feet in the grass.

-Whether it’s a bouquet of gorgeous roses from your significant other, a friendly bunch of birthday daisies from your bestie, magenta peonies fresh from the garden, or that impulsive bunch of tulips you grabbed on your way through the grocery store check out line, there are some helpful concrete things you can do that will keep them fresh, lasting longer and looking their best.
+Whether it’s a bouquet of gorgeous roses from your significant other, a friendly bunch of birthday daisies from your bestie, magenta peonies fresh from the garden, or that impulsive bunch of tulips you grabbed on your way through the grocery store check out line, there are some helpful concrete things you can do for keeping cut flowers fresh, lasting longer and looking their best.

 Most of the time you’ll probably find flowers bunched together, held with either a rubber band or twine, packaged in cellophone or paper.
 When you get flowers from the florist, try to buy from one that has a high turnover so you can be sure you’re getting really fresh flowers.
 It’s a good idea to befriend your favorite florist, like I have with mine.
 They are going to be your best resource regarding specific flowers and they might just let you in on good deals or specials, or tricks only the pros know.